Wicayonima-Reborn/Wicayonima-Reborn/README.md

 ### 👨‍💻 About me

-- I'm just an ordinary student studying
+- I'm just an ordinary student studying and I really like low level programming

 ---